cosmos/cosmos-sdk/x/slashing/README.md

 track of "max slash".
 Once an ABCI fault happens, we don't have to worry about comparing potential future ones to find the max.

-Currently the only Tendermint ABCI fault is:
+Currently the only CometBFT ABCI fault is:

 * Unjustified precommits (double signs)